“Suppressing the function of a gene or inactivating it using gene manipulation methods in a DNA sequence of a gene is called a gene knockout process.”

 A set of primers specific to our marker DNA sequence is used for achieving amplification.
 If the amplicons are observed, cells are transformed otherwise our experiment is failed.

-Suppose the ES cells are transformed successfully, we can now call it genetically modified cells.
+Suppose the ES cells are transformed successfully, we can now call them genetically modified cells.

 Injecting into the embryo: